reg2005/laravel-upload-manager/README.md

         }
     ```

-4. 用从一个URL获取到的文件来更新一个上传对象 Update a upload object from a URL
+4. Update a upload object from a URL

     ```php

         use App\Upload;
-        use zgldh\UploadManager\UploadManager;
+        use reg2005\UploadManager\UploadManager;

         class UploadController extend Controller
         {